I love sharing my knowledge and experience of in-home improvement and DIY projects with others.

 Given the intense strength and durability of Corian, you want to make sure that you do a good job here.
 This is a moisture-protected material that is great for everyday usage, making it appealing in kitchens, bathrooms, and other key rooms in the house.
 However, you should know that making a mistake in the colouring process can lead to more than a few issues in both correcting and recolouring in the future.
 So, try and avoid interacting with your Corian countertops until you fully understand the challenge involved in the process.

-The good news is that while this is a challenge, it is entirely possible to do.
-You simply do not want to rip out what you already have and replace them; it’s a waste of good money and Corian, so consider colouring instead.
+The good news is that while painting Corian is a challenge, it is entirely possible to do.
+You simply do not want to rip out what you already have and replace them; it’s a waste of good money and Corian, so consider colouring (painting) instead.

 Now that you have started the painting process, allow the primer to dry in full and then start applying the epoxy paint over the primer.
 We recommend you use two coats, allowing for each coat to dry as clearly as is possible.
 You might also wish to add some artistic style to the design if you so choose.
 You could do this with a whole host of arts and craft tools if you think this would be something that you would like.